jjolma/jolmacs/README.md

 # Introduction
 This is my emacs setup.
+Most of this is stolen from [the Emacs Starter Kit](https://github.com/technomancy/emacs-starter-kit/) and [Adam Doppelt's dotfiles](http://gurge.com/amd/emacs/).
+I am building my emacs setup from scratch as an exercise to help me understand it better.

 # TODO
-* add my color theme
 * apple command key support
+* outline-mode for *.otl
 * git support
 * open up in full screen